ELMERIKH/Keres/readme.md

 python3 keres.py

-(PS : if on linux and want to compile a win binary use wine to compile ./dist/pewpew.py or pewpew.py or just compile it on a windows env)
+(PS : if on linux and want to compile a python win binary use wine to compile ./dist/pewpew.py or pewpew.py or just compile it on a windows env)

 tutorial: [wine-tuto](wine-tuto/wine.md)
 -------------------